Fork me on GitHub

 Encrypts file metadata and file sizes

-Encrypts directory structure
+Encrypts directory structureh)

-Protects file contents from malicious modificationsc)d)e)
+Protects file contents from malicious modificationsc)d)d)e)

 Protects file metadata and file sizes from malicious modifications